Mortaljuan/DNASequence/README.md

 # DNA Sequence

-program to identify proteins in DNA chains
+program to identify proteins in DNA chains in Java

 By Juan Pablo Isaza